Royal Air Force in World War II: Machine cannons and guns

 At the outbreak of war, most of the RAF's aircraft armament was completely obsolete, dating largely from the end of the First World War.
 Although the British made rapid advances in aircraft armament, the RAF lagged far behind the Luftwaffe in terms of gun effectiveness and performance.
 During the Second World War, the Royal Air Force used a wide range of weapons that were specially adapted to the different mission profiles of the aircraft.
 From machine guns in fighters and guns in bombers to rockets and numerous types of bombs.
 The early versions of the Spitfire and Hurricane were equipped with Browning .303 machine guns.

 From the middle of the war, many fighter aircraft were equipped with 20-mm Hispano-Suiza HS.404 machine guns.
 These machine guns had a significantly higher penetrating power and could effectively engage both enemy aircraft and ground targets.
 From 1942, large-caliber guns were only used to a limited extent for special tasks.
 In the Middle East, the Hurricanes were equipped with 40-mm Vickers machine guns for anti-tank defence.
 And some Mosquito FXVIIIs of Coastal Command were fitted with 57mm 6pdr anti-ship machine guns.
 The RAF also used rockets from the middle of the war, especially in fighter-bombers such as the Hawker Typhoon or the Hawker Tempest, which were optimized for low-altitude missions against ground targets.
 The most common rockets were RP-3 (Rocket Projectile 3-inch), which were used against tanks, trains and ships.
-These missiles had 27-kilogram warheads and were extremely effective against heavily armored targets.
+These missiles had 27-kilogram warheads and were extremely effective against heavily armoured targets.